Planting sweet potatoes could not be easier.

 Dig it in well, and add some lime.
 Then heap up the rows, about 3 feet, roughly one metre, apart just as you would for ordinary potatoes.

 Now you need a friend who can show you how to grow sweet potatoes.
 From their bed, look for some heathy slips like these.
-Using a pair of secateurs, snip off as many runners as he'll let you have.
+Using a pair of secateurs, snip off as many runners as he will let you have.

 Look for sweet potato slips with little roots already growing.
-The'll take more easily, but really, relax; how to grow sweet potatoes is a breeze.
-They're like weeds!
+They will take more easily, but really, relax; how to grow sweet potatoes is a breeze.
+Theyare like weeds.

 Can you see the so called adventitious roots?

 How the sweet potato slips look after two months.